Courses Available Online, Virtually and Classroom

 Proper training in investigative practice will provide you with the skills and knowledge you need to conduct thorough and effective investigations.

-The Certified Accident and Incident Investigator Advanced Practitioner course is structured to provide a blend of theoretical knowledge and practical application, ensuring that learners can immediately apply what they have learned to real-world situations.
+The Certified Serious and Major Accident Investigator (Level 6 - Advanced Practitioner) course is structured to provide a blend of theoretical knowledge and practical application, ensuring that learners can immediately apply what they have learned to real-world situations.
 Key features of the course include:

 • In-depth modules on advanced investigative techniques.